 This is a brief overview so you can see how easy this delicious recipe is.
 For the full recipe with all of the measurements please see the recipe card at the bottom of the post.

-- Shred Carrots: The only time intensive part of this recipe is shredding the carrots.
+- Shred the carrots.
+The only time intensive part of this recipe is shredding the carrots.
 You want them very fine, so use the smaller side on a box grater.
 And enlist one of your kids to do it.

-- Whisk Dry Ingredients: In a large bowl, whisk together the dry ingredients (flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.
+- Whisk together the dry ingredients.
+In a large bowl, whisk together the dry ingredients (flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.

-- Combine Wet Ingredients: In a medium bowl, whisk together the eggs, sugars, vegetable oil, apple sauce, and carrots.
+- Combine the wet ingredients.
+In a medium bowl, whisk together the eggs, sugars, vegetable oil, apple sauce, and carrots.